 However, it’s important to note that the opportunities extend well beyond a private dental clinic.
 Dental assistants work in other practice environments like educational facilities, hospitals, insurance companies, public health, and dental supply companies.
 And if you’d prefer to work outside of the field for a while, you can also find work in administration, research, or education.

-Dental Assistant’s Salary in Ontario and How to Earn More
+The Average Dental Assistant Salary in Ontario and How to Earn More

-Now that we have the fundamentals covered let’s go into a few insights you can use to set up your dental assisting career and earn a more lucrative salary.
+Now that we have the fundamentals covered let’s go into a few insights you can use to set up your career and earn a more lucrative salary.

 1. TAKE ON A LEVEL II JOB

-In various parts of Ontario, the median wage for dental assisting are as follows:
+In various parts of Ontario, the data on average dental assistant salaries and wages are as follows:

 However, wherever one might be, certified level II dental assistants typically earn more than level I dental assistants.
 This is because the former have more specialized responsibilities that require more technical knowledge and skills.

-According to the Ontario Dental Assistants Association, the average hourly rate for a new level I dental assistant is $20.34, equating to $42,307 per year.
-Meanwhile, the average hourly rate for a new level II position is $22.42, equating to $46,634 per year.
+According to data from the Ontario Dental Assistants Association, The average hourly rate for a new level I dental assistant is $27.15 per hour, equating to $52,943 per year.
+Meanwhile, the average hourly rate for a new level II position is $27.25 per hour, equating to $53,139 per year.

-Your income will increase as you become an experienced certified dental assistant – whether you are practicing as a level I or level II dental assistant.
-So, let’s have a look at how having 2-5 years of experience will impact your salary:
+As you gain more experience through the years, this will boost your compensation – whether you are practicing as a level I or level II dental assistant.
+So, let’s have a look at the data on how having 2-5 years of experience will impact your dental assistant salary:

-This section will look closely at the different career pathways that offer a competitive salary and/or attractive benefits.
-However, please note that the salary ranges outlined here are all averages that can fluctuate depending on your experience, the size of the employer, and the current demand.
+In this section, we will take a closer look at the different career pathways that offer competitive salaries and/or attractive benefits.
+However, please note that the salaries and pay as outlined here are all averages that can fluctuate depending on your experience, the size of the employer, and the current demand.

 PRIVATE PRACTICE

 One of the most lucrative and widely prevailing options for dental assistants in Ontario comes through private practice jobs.
 These can be at independent dental clinics, retirement homes, or cosmetic clinics for services like teeth whitening and so on.
-Dental assistants may also work in surgical practices such as orthodontics or periodontics, which can command higher salaries.
-Depending on your level of education and experience, you can make up to $60,000 a year working in private practice roles.
+Dental assistants may also work in surgical practices such as orthodontics or periodontics, which can also command higher compensation.
+Depending on your level of education and experience, you can get paid up to $60,000 a year working in private practice roles.

 MILITARY

-You can also find work in the military as a dental assistant, where salaries can reach up to $45,000 yearly as a government employee.
-There are also added benefits you won’t find in private careers, such as possible paid education, signing bonuses, and increases based on your rank.
+You can also find work in the military as a dental assistant, where salaries can reach up to $45,000 a year as a government employee.
+There are also added benefits that you won’t find in private careers, such as possible paid education, signing bonuses, and increases based on your rank.

 While it may not be for everyone, working in the military can provide you with employment support programs and other unique benefits not commonly found in other dental assisting environments.